DFHack/dfhack/docs/dev/Lua API.rst

 RangeSlider class
 -----------------

 This widget implements a mouse-interactable range-slider.
-The user can move its two handles to set minimum and maximum values to define a range.
+The user can move its two handles to set minimum and maximum values to define a range, or they can drag the bar itself to move both handles at once.
+The handles mirror the state of its two parent ``CycleHotkeyLabels``.

-:num_stops: Specifies the amount of "notches" in the range slider, the places where handles can stop.
+:num_stops: Used to specify the number of "notches" in the range slider, the places where handles can stop.
+            (this should match the parents' number of options)
-:get_left_idx_fn: The function used by the RangeSlider to determine what value to display on its left handle.
+:get_left_idx_fn: The function used by the RangeSlider to get the notch index on which to display the left handle.
-:get_right_idx_fn: The function used by the RangeSlider to determine what value to display on its right handle.
+:get_right_idx_fn: The function used by the RangeSlider to get the notch index on which to display the right handle.
-:on_left_change: Callback executed when a handle is moved leftwards.
+:on_left_change: Callback executed when moving the left handle.
-:on_right_change: Callback executed when a handle is moved rightwards.
+:on_right_change: Callback executed when moving the right handle.

 .. _lua-plugins: